3 Days in Lisbon: A Perfect Itinerary for First Timers

 Vasco da Gama is one of the figures featured in the depiction on the side of the monument, which was built in the middle of the 20th Century under Portugal’s dictator, António de Oliveira Salazar, who was really into romanticizing Portuguese history.

 Naturally, the Age of Discovery in the 15th and 16th Century was near the top of the “aren’t the Portuguese people great?” list, which is problematic because let’s be real for a second – all of the places they “discovered” were… already discovered.
-Just not by people with white skin.
+Just not by people with a specific shade of skin.

 We’re not going to solve that issue here, so I digress.